"The purest and most thoughtful minds are those which love color the most"

 Where to put which colors can be as important as the colors themselves.
 Several considerations should go into deciding which rooms receive which color and shade.
 For example, the orientation of a room and the consequent light it receives, whether hot west-facing light or cool north light, can help to determine the correct shade to use.
 Also important is the time of day which the room is most used.
 Consider a bedroom or dining room mainly used at night: these rooms should be colored with a shade compatible with artificial lighting.

 Perhaps most importantly, but complementary to other considerations, is the psychology of the color choice.
 The psychology of color has been studied for centuries and had been well established at the time of the rise of the craftsman style.
 While your personal preferences can certainly affect your choices, some general rules can be helpful to remember when choosing the right colors for the right rooms of the home.
-For instance, consider shades of blue for restful areas such as bedrooms, greens for more calm and inviting spaces, and hot colors to stimulate the appetite in the dining room.
+For instance, consider shades of blue for restful areas such as bedrooms, greens for more calm and inviting spaces, and hot colors like golden yellow to stimulate the appetite in the dining room.

 Complementing Natural Wood

 Natural wood is a defining feature of a craftsman style home, and the colors you choose to accompany it can either serve to show off or take away from the natural beauty of the wood.
 Contrary to what you may intuitively believe, plain white paint is actually a hindrance as an offset to natural wood.
 It is actually color, not plain white, that works best to show off the woodwork.
-A good rule of thumb to remember: the darker the wood, the further from white you want to be in order to avoid the stark contrast it creates.
+A good rule of thumb to remember: the darker the wood, the further from white you want the wall color to be in order to avoid the stark contrast it creates.
 In the arts and crafts style, neutral colors and even greyed pastels have always been used for interiors.
 For rooms that receive a lot of sunlight, and for contrast with lighter woods, lighter colors have always been popular in the craftsman style.

 Keep In Mind